7 Digital Marketing Tactics That Could Land You in Legal Trouble

 Consumers want to feel safe while giving their data to businesses; thus, they must establish privacy policies explaining the collected information and its purpose.

 Additionally, have a proper data storage mechanism to protect the data from being stolen.
 Poor data storage can expose you to lawsuits.
+In such cases, implementing data archiving solutions can be of great help.

 2. Sending spam messages without an opt-in